Tones for Content Writing | 20 Most Used Tones in Writing

 1. Friendly

 Friendly tone creates a warm and approachable atmosphere, as if you’re having a friendly conversation with the reader.
-It establishes a connection and makes the reader feel comfortable and valued.
-This tone is ideal for blog posts, personal narratives, and content aimed at building rapport.

 Friendly tone example: